Fiona Doyle: Career

-In 2014 competed in the European Long Course Championships, where she placed 7th in the 50m breaststroke.
+In 2014, Doyle competed in the European Long Course Championships, where she placed 7th in the 50m breaststroke.

 Swim Ireland awarded her athlete of the year 2014 for the second year running.

-In 2015, Fiona was awarded the 2015 CIS female swimmer of the year after winning all the breaststroke events.
+In 2015, Doyle was awarded the 2015 CIS female swimmer of the year after winning all the breaststroke events.
 This was the first time since 2009 that a clean sweep was accomplished in the breaststroke events.

-During the 2015 World University Games, in Gwangju South Korea, Fiona placed 2nd in the 50m breaststroke and 3rd in the 100m breaststroke and became the first Irish swimmer to qualify for the 2016 Summer Olympics.
+During the 2015 World University Games, in Gwangju South Korea, Doyle was 2nd in the 50m breaststroke and 3rd in the 100m breaststroke and she became the first Irish swimmer to qualify for the 2016 Summer Olympics.

+2016 Summer Olympics

+At the Rio Olympics, she was eliminated in the heats of the 100 metre and 200 metre breaststroke events, finishing 21st and 25th respectively.

+Doyle strongly criticised the participation of Russian swimmers previously sanctioned for doping offences, including Yuliya Efimova.
+She accused FINA and the International Olympic Committee of failing to uphold anti-doping standards and argued that the decisions were unfair to clean athletes.

+Post-swimming career

+After the Rio Olympics, Doyle returned to Limerick and coached swimmers part-time, whilst studying for a Medicine degree at the University of Limerick.
+Doyle now works as a doctor in the Irish Health Service Executive.

 International competition

 Fiona has represented Ireland in the following competitions;